Can My Job Force Me to Work While Sick?

 Sick Leave Trouble?
 Talk to an Employment Attorney

-If you believe that you have followed your company's sick leave policy, but you have been written up or terminated because you were out sick, consider talking to an employment attorney about your situation.
+If you believe you have followed your company's sick leave policy but were disciplined or fired, your employer may have violated your employee rights.
+Contact an employment attorney about your situation.

 Next Steps